ShrRa/interpython_hpc/_extras/common-issues.md

 Here is a list of issues previous participants of the course encountered and some tips to help you with troubleshooting.

+## Bura login issues

+### SSH login 'freezes'
+Try running `sudo openfortivpn -v`.
+This will launch `openfortivpn` in a verbose mode.
+If it results in an error, try it a few times with 10-20 seconds breaks, till you see `INFO: Tunnel is up and running` message.
+Then, _without closing this terminal window_, open a new one.
+In this new tab, run `ssh eduxx@172...121`.
+The first terminal window will keep the ssh connection alive, and the second window is where you'll be able to interact with Bura.
+If this tab freezes, you can close it and then do `ssh` in another new terminal tab.
+To close the connection, go to the terminal tab with  `openfortivpn` and type `Ctrl+C`.

 ## Command Line/Git Bash Issues

 ### Python Hangs in Git Bash